okyfirmansyah/libasyik/README.md

    - Based on lightweight thread using **Boost::Fiber** (easy to create **millions** of fibers!)
    - Programming in synchronous fashions, but lightweight enough to implement **1 connection=1 Process** to simplify network programming models
    - Wraps **boost::asio** and **boost::beast** asynchronous APIs into "synchronous" libasyik's API's that generally much easier to use and programs
- - API to rapidly build HTTP-based service
+ - API to rapidly build HTTP-based services
    - Pattern matching with arguments supported for HTTP server
    - Create websocket server as easy as HTTP request handlers
    - API for HTTP and websocket clients